AliciaJAL/CMPM121Framework/README.md

-# Framework for CMPM 121
+# CMPM 121 Game

-This framework is for the class CMPM 121 - Game Development Patterns.
-It was developed in Unity version 6000.0.23f, but should also work in other Unity versions.
+This is a description for the game.

 ## Artwork